s6eskand/s6eskand/README.md

-# Sam Eskandar - I like code or something I guess
+# Sam Eskandar - Professional Code Breaker 🤠

-## Hey There!!! 🤠 Welcome to my Github profile! 🥳

 ### Quick facts about me 📠:
   * Engineering student at the University of Waterloo, learning all things Mechatronics